 Store bought fajita seasonings contain citric acid, where taco seasoning does not.
 The citric acid is meant to mimic the citrus flavors and fresh lime typically used in the marinade for the meat.

 In our version today, the lemon pepper seasoning will fulfill the citrus requirement and give this fajita seasoning a classic tang.
+Or you can some tajin or chile lime seasoning for the same effect.

 Taco seasonings also often contain Mexican oregano, while fajita seasonings do not.